Garma Festival of Traditional Cultures: Bunggul

 One of Garma's main highlights is the nightly bunggul – traditional ceremonial dances performed each day from 4:00 pm until sunset.
 In these highly significant ceremonies, men, women and children from the 13 Yolngu clan groups perform a dance unique to northeast Arnhem Land.
 During these performances, the senior holders of the Yolngu songlines share with guests their stories of manikay (song), accompanied by the call of the yidaki (didgeridoo) and the rhythm of the bilma (clapsticks).

 In 2014, The Monthlys "Best of Australian Arts" edition described the bunggul as "an exhilarating performance" and "an example of one of the world’s oldest musical traditions.
 We must do everything to recognise its enormous value to our lives as Australians".

 Key Forum

 Held over three days, the Garma Key Forum has become an important platform for the discussion and debate of Indigenous issues and policy, attracting political, business, academic, and philanthropic leaders from Australia and overseas.
 It is an important political event for this reason.
-Although the conference agenda changes from year to year to reflect the Garma theme, topics such as Indigenous land rights, Indigenous health, education, economic development and government funding are regularly part of the program.
+Although the conference agenda changes yearly to reflect the Garma theme, topics such as Indigenous land rights, Indigenous health, education, economic development and government funding are regularly part of the program.